mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 ## Software

-In order get this to work, I needed to install some basic software components.
+In order to get this to work, I needed to install some basic software components.

 - `isc-dhcp-server` is responsible for providing configuration to machines on the underlying network.
-- `dnsmasq` does a lot of the heavy lifting by acting as a DNS cache server and router.
+- `dnsmasq` intermediates DNS queries between connected devices and the upstream router.
-- `netfilter-persistent` helps preserve firewall rules and restoring them on reboots.
+- `netfilter-persistent` and `iptables-persistent` preserve firewall and iptables rules on reboot (respectively).
+We will be using iptables to act as our core routing layer.

-- `iptables-persistent` helps preserve iptable rules and restoring them on reboots.
+You can install these components using `apt-get`.

 ```
 $ sudo apt-get update -y && sudo apt-get install -y isc-dhcp-server dnsmasq